Information for Lobbyists

 Anyone who lobbies Australian Government representatives on behalf of third-party clients must provide a statutory declaration.

-Under clause 10.1 of the code, this statutory declaration must declare that the lobbyist:
+Under subsection 10(2) of the code, this statutory declaration must declare that the lobbyist:

 - has never been sentenced to a term of imprisonment of 30 months or more